swyxio/cli-cheatsheet/README.md

 - https://www.npmjs.com/package/live-plugin-manager
 - https://www.npmjs.com/package/pacote (used in npm cli)
 - https://www.npmjs.com/package/gh-release-fetch (very low level pull from github)
+- https://www.npmjs.com/package/require-package-name (get package names as if local files were modules)

 > ⚠️ None of these are offline-first.
 Keen on finding one that respects offline first.